taylorscott91/mean-lab/README.md

 ## Prompt

-This is an open-ended group lab!
-It is up to you and your teammates to come up with a project idea.
+This is an open-ended pair lab!
+It is up to you and your teammate to come up with a project idea.
 It must, however, fulfill the following technical requirements...

 ## Technical Requirements